Corps Léger d'Intervention

 The Corps Léger d'Intervention (CLI) (French for "light intervention corps") was a Pacific War interarm corps of the Far East French Expeditionary Forces commanded by Général de corps d'armée Roger Blaizot that used guerrilla warfare against the Imperial Japanese Army that had occupied French Indochina since 1941.
 It was created by General Charles de Gaulle in 1943 and modeled after the British Chindits Special Forces who fought in the Burma Campaign.

 History

 Creation

 The CLI was created on November 4, 1943 in Jijel, Kabylie (French Algeria) with 500 volunteer commandos under Lieutenant-Colonel Paul Huard.
 Its purpose was to reinforce the resistance in Japanese occupied French Indochina.
-Local resistance was led by General Mordant (a.k.a.
-Narcisse) who came from mainland France in 1941.
+Local resistance was led by General Eugène Mordant (a.k.a.
+"Narcisse") who came from mainland France in 1941.

 SOE introduction

 While the commandos trained in Jijel, Commandant de Crevècoeur arrived at Meerut, North West India on November 10, 1943 to introduce the CLI to British Special Operations Executive (SOE) Force 136's Colin Hercules Mackenzie.
 The first CLI trainees were sent to Poona (100 km from Bombay) for jungle warfare instruction under the British.